mesosphere/dcos-docs-site/pages/services/elastic/2.4.0-5.6.9/release-notes/index.md

 ## New features

-- Support for the automated provisioning of TLS artifacts to secure Elastic communication (requires X-Pack).
+- Support for the automated provisioning of TLS artifacts to secure Elastic communication (requires X-Pack)
-- Support for `Zone` placement constraints in DC/OS 1.11.
+- Support for `Zone` placement constraints in DC/OS 1.11
-- Ability to pause a service pod for debugging and recovery purposes.
+- Ability to pause a service pod for debugging and recovery purposes

 ## Updates

-- Major improvements to the stability and performance of service orchestration.
+- Major improvements to the stability and performance of service orchestration
-- Upgrade JRE to 1.8u162
+- JRE upgraded to 1.8u162
 - The service now uses the Mesos V1 API.
 The service can be set back to the V0 API using the service property `service.mesos_api_version`.

 # Version 2.1.1-5.6.5